undefinedlabs/opentelemetry-swift/README.md

 .package(url: "https://github.com/undefinedlabs/opentelemetry-swift", from: "0.1.0"),
 ```

-and to your application/library target, add `"OpenTelemetryApi"` or  `OpenTelemetryApi`to your `dependencies`, e.g. like this:
+and to your application/library target, add `OpenTelemetryApi` or  `OpenTelemetrySdk`to your `dependencies`, e.g. like this:

 ```
 .target(name: "ExampleTelemetryProducerApp", dependencies: ["OpenTelemetryApi"]),